Surrey Library members have access to a wide range of eLibrary services:

 - Visit the Surrey online library.

-Please contact the library service if you have any problems changing or resetting you PIN.
+Please contact the library service if you have any problems resetting you PIN.